tweag/topiary/README.md

 Topiary has been created with the following goals in mind:

-* Use [Tree-sitter] for parsing, so to avoid writing yet another grammar for a formatter.
+* Use [Tree-sitter] for parsing, to avoid writing yet another grammar for a formatter.

-* Bundle formatting styles for a handful of languages where no de facto formatter exists.
-These supported formatting styles must:
+* For bundled formatting styles -- for a handful of languages where no de facto formatter exists -- to meet the following constraints:

   * Be compatible with attested formatting styles used for that language in the wild.